 Tip: Many authors will use this space to add a link to their website or a Twitter handle.
 In this case, even if the reader doesn't end up buying your book, you’ll still get an opportunity to connect with them and, hopefully, be able to cultivate a further relationship.

-If you can, share the bio with your friends, family, and fellow authors.
-It’s not like everyone will come back with invaluable professional feedback.
+In the meantime, share your author bio with your friends, family, and fellow authors.
+If you’ve shared your work with other people before, you’ll know that not everyone will come back with invaluable professional feedback.
 Most will just say ‘nice’ or ‘looks good’.

-But, ideally, you should get back three kinds of feedback.
+But, ideally, you should get three kinds of feedback.

 Some feedback is more valuable than others, so don’t feel obliged to use the feedback you receive if you don’t feel it will add value to your bio.
 As long as you include all the relevant information, establish yourself as a credible author, and maintain a professional, friendly tone, you’re sure to be on the right track.

 Different publishers have different approaches to where they print the author bio.
 For hardback books, the bio is often found on the dust jacket towards the end of the book.
 Paperbacks, meanwhile, usually include the author bio at the front of the book, before the publishing information.
 Occasionally, the author bio can be found on the back page of a paperback, or after the publishing information and before the introduction.

 For more inspiration, you can check out the Penguin Random House authors page.
 You can see the bios of every author publishing with them.